Retemplating Old Yu-Gi-Oh! Cards

 Multi Keywords: Here's one with more then one Keyword.
 Some cards might still be lists but it's easy to identify the game effect now.

 Timing Clauses: I used the sword symbol here as a marker of when this effect triggers.
 In this case, when it attacks.
 Modifying effects come after the effect timing symbol.
 This will help clear both timing questions and interaction timing questions.
+It also implies the effect does not happen if it is attacked.
+Another clarity we do not need to spell out because of the Timing Clauses.

 Bigger Art Frame: The levels overlapping with the frame and moving the monster type to the top right corner open up more room for the artwork!